LTUE/call-for-panelists/README.md

 ## Goals

-* Login system, so they can resume
+* Register and login system, so they can resume
 * Multiple pages
 * Qualifications

-### Specific questions

-* May we share your contact info with other panelists?
-    * contact info
-* Name
-* Email (for account)
-* Panel interests
-    * Need to filter by tag, show decription

 ## Implementation Notes